Squidgy Fried Halloumi with Crushed Nuts – less painful than it sounds

 Of course, if you can’t find frozen ones then the regular ones are still just fine – or you can even skip the seeds in a pinch.
 The fried halloumi, nuts and peppers are the main ingredients.

-- If using rice, cook according to packet instructions.
+- Cook the rice according to packet instructions.

 - Give the peppers a quick clean and dice into small pieces, removing the seeds.

-- Thinly slice the onion into half-moon shapes, and start them frying in some olive oil on a low heat until soft.
+- Thinly slice the onion into half-moon shapes, and start them frying in olive oil on a low heat until soft.
 Add the peppers after a couple of minutes.
 Fry for another five minutes.
+During frying you made need to add a little extra hot water if things start to stick.
+This is to keep the oil levels down.

 - In the meantime, peel and dice or crush the garlic.
-Also peel and chop the pistachios.
+Chop the cashews.

 - Add the garlic to the pepper and onion mix and cook for another minute, stirring it together.